CSSconfNO/sparks-for-talk-proposals/README.md

 # CSSconf Nordic — Sparks for Talk Proposals

-Call for Speakers is now open.
 Have something to share that you are passionate about?
 Check out the [Call for Speakers](http://cssconf.no/call-for-speakers) — and submit your proposal by 31 January 2016.

 ## Start thinking about ideas for a talk